Company Formation in Colombia

 test-separator

-Chamber of Commerce: Before you can operate, the company needs to be registered with the local Chamber of Commerce (Cámara de Comercio).
-This registration includes details about the company, its purpose, shareholders, legal representatives, and other essential information.
+• Chamber of Commerce Registration: Before starting operations, the company must be registered with the Chamber of Commerce (Cámara de Comercio).
+This process establishes the legal identity of the Colombian company, including details about its shareholders, business activities, and legal representatives.

-Employer Registration: If your company is going to hire employees, you'll also need to register with various entities related to labor and social security, including health insurance, pension funds, and workers' compensation systems.
+• Employer Registration: If the company plans to hire employees, it must register with labor and social security entities, including health insurance, pension funds, and workers' compensation systems.
+This step is crucial for compliance with labor laws and employee benefits management.

-Foreign Investment Registration: If the capital for the company is coming from abroad, the foreign investment should be registered with the Banco de la República (Central Bank) to ensure the right to remit profits abroad and repatriate capital if needed.
+• Foreign Investment Registration: For businesses funded with foreign capital, the investment must be registered with the Banco de la República (Central Bank).
+This ensures the legal right to repatriate profits and withdraw capital if needed, aligning with regulations for foreign-owned companies in Colombia.

 test-separator

-Why partner with Colombia Law Connection for my company formation in Colombia?
+Why Partner with Colombia Law Connection for Your Company Formation in Colombia?

-Comprehensive Legal Documentation: From drafting articles of incorporation to shareholder agreements, we ensure all your documents are accurately prepared and compliant with Colombian law.
+• Comprehensive Legal Documentation: From drafting articles of incorporation to shareholder agreements, we ensure that all your business documents comply with Colombian business law and are properly registered.

-Liaison with Local Authorities: No need to navigate the maze of government departments and officials.
-We'll act as your representative, ensuring smooth interactions with tax offices, municipal agencies, and other regulatory bodies.
+• Direct Liaison with Local Authorities: Dealing with multiple government offices can be time-consuming.
+We act as your business representative, managing interactions with tax authorities, municipal agencies, and other regulatory bodies.

 test-separator